 Note: A decision to decline the scholarship award is final and cannot be changed under any circumstances.

 When will you notify those who didn't receive an award?

 If you don't receive a scholarship award, we'll notify you no later than October 31.

 Your NHSC SP service begins once you sign the contract and the Secretary of HHS or their designee countersigns it.

-Can you terminate your contract?
+Can I terminate my contract?

 The Secretary of HHS (or their designee) may terminate your initial contract or an optional contract for subsequent years if you meet a set of requirements.
 Review them in the application and program guidance.